 - Use the help of a great property manager to make sure the rental property inspection report is well documented and no issues crop up in the future.

-How often should a property be inspected?
+How often can a property be inspected?

 When inspecting, we don’t just walk through and take some photos.
 Instead, we actively compare the condition with the last report, using our proprietary inspection process.

 Here is how often you can conduct a rental inspection in different states;

 - NSW - up to 4 times in a 12 month period

 - VIC - only once in 6 months

 - QLD - only once in 3 months